Monday, February 02, 2026

 First time

-First we need to preach - four times!
-And this weekend is our debut at the Mercy Seat.
-After our first sermon on Sat afternoon, four pastors gave feedback.
-So we reworked our entire outline.
+First we preach - four times!
+And this weekend is also our debut at the Mercy Seat.
+After our first sermon on Sat afternoon, four pastors give feedback.
+So we rework our entire outline.
 Boy are we tired that night.

-After the first Sun service, Pastor Joshua ask us to throw preaching notes away.
-With fear and trembling we did.
-And preached with freedom the next two services.
+After the first Sun service, Pastor Joshua asks us to throw preaching notes away.
+With fear and trembling we do.
+And preach with freedom the next two services.
 First time without notes!

 Taiwanese Steakhouse